 Spend time with the men who have helped form you into the person you are now and thank them for being the people they are.
 Then, play into your “masculine” or Sagittarius-like tendencies (whatever that means to you) and feel proud of yourself for being able and willing to embrace both your masculinity and femininity.

-Having completed one or all of the above Strawberry Full Moon rituals, we’re ready to get our groove on and celebrate the longest day of the year.
+Having completed one or all of the above Full Strawberry Moon rituals, we’re ready to get our groove on and celebrate the new season to come.